 If you need to hire an employee, a minimum premium workers' compensation policy may be a good fit.
 This type of policy sets your premium charges at the minimum premium (i.e., the smallest amount of money that an insurance company will sell to a business).

 However, if you don’t disclose your employees, your insurance company could retroactively charge you an additional premium for the full workers’ compensation policy rate from the time you hired your first employee.
+You could also face penalties from the state.

 A ghost policy covers no one and provides no benefits.
 It only provides proof of workers’ comp insurance to fulfill the terms of a contract or meet your state’s business insurance requirements.

-If you have employees and need real insurance protection, you should buy a full workers’ compensation policy for your small business.
+If you have employees and need real insurance protection, you should buy a full workers’ compensation insurance policy for your small business.

 It depends.
-While ghost policies are legally permitted in some states, they are often illegal in many others.
+While ghost policies are legally permitted in some states, they are illegal in many others.

-For example, certain contractors in California are required to carry workers' comp even if they do not hire any employees.
+For example, all contractors in California are required to carry workers' comp even if they do not hire any employees.
 A ghost workers' comp policy would not be sufficiently legal in this instance because ghost policies are not allowed in California.
 A small business owner who attempts to carry a ghost policy instead of a workers' comp policy could face consequences for being inadequately insured.

 Not only will the actual policy protect you and your employees, but it will ensure total compliance should laws and regulations around ghost policies suddenly change in your state or region.